jesvarzam/lookus/README.md

-# lookus
+# LookUS

-LookUS is a tool which allows user to detect what kind of devices are connected to a network based on its HTTP server content.
+LookUS belongs is an university project which has the goal of detect what kind of devices are connected to a network based on its HTTP server content.

+Using custom dictionaries, an user can perform accurate scans in order to get better results.

+This project has been developed using Django, Bootstrap and SQLite technologies.